 If you are interested in more information, please download our Free eBook on How to Build a Digital Product Marketplace on WordPress which contains even more comprehensive and detailed information on how to set up a multi-vendor marketplace for digital products.

 Why create a Digital Product Multi-Vendor Marketplace Platform?

 Sales for online marketplaces are expected to greatly double from $18.7 billion in 2017 to $40.1 billion in 2022 (MCFADYEN based on eMarketers).
 During the May 2018 survey made by Statista, 50 percent of global shoppers stated that they preferred to make first-time purchases at a retailer, whereas 47 percent of repeat buyers preferred online marketplaces.
 As per Statista, two of the top three reasons for purchasing at a marketplace instead of a retailer were more competitive prices and a broader selection of products available.
 Also 38% of all online shoppers in 2017 ordered from abroad.

 Number of Digital Buyers Worldwide, Source: Smartinsights 2017 based on eMarketer

 First of all, why should your first choice be is to sell a digital product and not a physical product in your marketplace?
-Well, we have listed the arguments before in our previous article.
-But in short, selling a digital product is a much smarter idea than selling a physical product.
 The three main reasons are: